stagenow/docs/edge/source/Profiles/enrollmdm.md

 9. Select whether to download a configuration file.
 If you select Yes, see [Setting Types / File mgr](../csp/file) for instructions.

-10. If you selected Airwatch, select whether to enroll an Mx Service.
+10. If you selected AirWatch, select whether to enroll an Mx Service.
 If you select Yes, select a method for performing the enrollment and select Continue.

 * For No, I want to Download the file to my device, see [Setting Types / File mgr](../csp/file) for instructions.